exoplatform/exo-documentation/docs/OnlyOffice.rst

 -  The file's breadcrumb
 -  An edit icon allowing to edit the file's name
 -  The summary text field
--  A ``Save`` button allowing to create a new version of the document .
+-  A ``Save`` button allowing to create a new version of the document
 -  The list of the 3 latest versions
--  A ``See more`` button allowing to display the full version history of the document
+-  A ``See more`` button facilitating the display of the full version history of the document
 -  A close button at the top right of the drawer

 |image6|

+.. note:: To create a version of the document in :ref:`Documents application <Manage-Documents>`, you need either to click on
+          ``save`` button of the drawer or close the editor browser tab.

 File's breadcrumb
 ------------------